 How To Apply Lemon Essential Oil To Your Hair?

-Even though lemon oil sounds like a magical essential that fights any problem you should still be careful with applying lemon oil to your skin and hair.
-The citric can lighten your hair, but when you abuse lemon oil and get out on the street, the mix of sun and lemon oil can create skin irritation or even rash.
+Even though lemon oil sounds like a magical essential that fights any problem you should still be careful with applying lemon oil to your skin and hair to avoid irritation.

 To avoid unnecessary consequences you need to stick to a couple of os simple rules: